 About the Alabama Lottery

 Alabama does not currently have a lottery.
-However, state legislators are moving forward a proposal that would establish lottery and casino gambling across the state.
+However, state legislators are trying to move forward a proposal that would establish lottery and casino gambling across the state.

-The plan sets up a gaming commission to oversee the lottery, casinos, sports betting, and bingo.
-If passed, the new Alabama Education Lottery would offer scratch-off games, daily draws like Pick-3 and Pick-4, and popular multi-state lotteries like Powerball and Mega Millions.
-Lottery tickets would be available to state residents aged 21 and over.
-Players would be able to buy tickets from a statewide network of lottery retailers, which would receive a 6% commission on ticket sales.
+Recently, state senators proposed legislation to allow a lottery.
+The proposal included establishing a gaming commission to oversee the lottery, casinos, sports betting, and bingo.
+If passed, the new Alabama Education Lottery would have offered scratch-off games, daily draws like Pick-3 and Pick-4, and popular multi-state lotteries like Powerball and Mega Millions.
+Lottery tickets would have been available to state residents aged 21 and over.
+Players would have been able to buy tickets from a statewide network of lottery retailers, which would receive a 6% commission on ticket sales.

-The Legislative Services Agency estimates that the gambling expansion could raise $500 million to $700 million a year in tax revenue.
-The bill proposes to spend this income on education, including pre-kindergarten programs and college scholarships.
+The Legislative Services Agency estimated that the gambling expansion could raise $500 million to $700 million a year in tax revenue.
+The bill proposed to spend this income on education, including pre-kindergarten programs and college scholarships.

 The Legislative Services Agency estimates the Education Trust Fund and the scholarship program would each receive about $118 million a year from the lottery.